 Feast over classic Chinese dishes such as dumplings, noodle dish kwe-tiau, and Hainan rice.
 Plenty of dishes here are more on the Chinese-Indonesian fusions category.
-One of the is Cuanki, give it a try.
+One of them is Cuanki, give it a try.
 It’s a bowl of fried dumplings, meatballs, tofu, all then poured with warm and savory broth.

 The food court at Chinatown Bandung doesn’t discriminate the food based on its origin.
 Local delights also have a place here.
 Visitors can pick satay, Soto (chicken soup), and various rice dishes from the menu.

-There are plenty of options too for snacks and desserts, with most famous ones are Bakso Goreng (fried meatballs), Bola Ubi (sweet potato balls), and ice cream.
+There are plenty of options too for snacks and desserts, with the most famous ones are Bakso Goreng (fried meatballs), Bola Ubi (sweet potato balls), and ice cream.

 Mark the calendar for the Chinese important holidays such as the lunar new year.
 During the festive times, Chinatown is vibrant with events and celebrations.
 The amount of gold and red decorations will be twice as usual.
-Expect for a lion dance performance, which is believed to bring luck and good fortune.
+Expect a lion dance performance, which is believed to bring luck and good fortune.

 Satya Budhi Temple